co1010/DistSysMP1/README.md

 # Limitations and Shortcomings
 No code is perfect, and every implementation has some sort of flaw.
 One drawback to my implementation is that only 1 message can be sent to a server before it closes.
 This is due to defer ln.Close() on line 25 in server.go.
 This closes the connection after receiving a single message.
 One possible fix would be to put line 26-30 in an infinite for loop.
 This brings up a different problem which is then that the server never closes.
 An implementation using channels to eventually close the server when given a command is probably possible but out of the scope of this project.

+# Potential Future-proofing
+I think this design is fine for a project of this size, but there are some flaws in the design if I were to scale it up to a bigger project in the future.
+Instead of keeping everything in the same MP1 directory it would be better if I broke up the files into subpackages.
+These subpackages could be based off of the "layers" analogy, with an application and network package.
+Each package would have functions specific that that layer.
+This would allow easy code expansion because the different functions would be organized according to layer purpose.